ericmbf/hdaIntelAsusS46CHeadset/README.md

 4. After this, you need reboot the ubuntu.
 And it's all.
 Thank you.
 I hope help you guys.

 Obs: if alc255-asus don't works for you, you can try another options, like: alc269-dmic, alc271-dmic, headset-mic, alc283-headset.
 Don't forget to restart the machine after hdajackretask.

+EDIT:
+Nowadays I also need to open the alsamixer and try to enable all detected microphone.
+Now, when I plug the jack cable open three options, Headphone, Headset and microphone.
+Choose the Headset if you want use Headphone microphone.